CRISC Certification Syllabus

 22%

-Now that you have seen the CRISC Certification syllabus, let us go through each domain in detail.
+Now that you have seen the CRISC syllabus, let us go through each domain in detail.

 1. Governance

-In this particular domain, 26% of the CRISC Certification Syllabus is covered.
-And here, you'll learn how one can analyze and evaluate IT risk.
-In addition, you will have a glimpse of both Organizational Governance and Risk Governance.
-Most of the Organizational structure, goals, roles, responsibilities, and culture required for a business process are explained here.
-Moreover, you will learn about Risk Profile and Risk Tolerance with Professional Ethics of Risk Management.
+In this particular domain, 26% of the CRISC course outline is covered.
+Here, you'll learn how one can analyze and evaluate IT risk.
+In addition, you will have a glimpse of both organizational governance and risk governance.
+Most of the organizational structure, goals, roles, responsibilities, and culture required for a business process are explained here.
+Moreover, you will learn about risk profile and tolerance with the professional ethics of risk management.

 2. IT Risk Assessment